Common Questions

 1. What is a birth doula?

-A birth doula is a person trained and experienced in childbirth who provides continuous physical, emotional and informational birth support/labour support to the mother before, during and just after childbirth.
+A birth doula is a person trained and experienced in childbirth who provides continuous physical, emotional and informational birth support/labour support to the mother and birth partner, before, during and just after childbirth.

 2. What effects does the presence of a birth doula have on the mother?

-When a doula is present during and after childbirth, women report greater satisfaction with their birth experience, make more positive assessments of their babies, have fewer cesareans and requests for medical intervention, and less postpartum depression.
+When a doula is present during and after childbirth, women report greater satisfaction with their birth jouney, have fewer cesareans, medical interventions, or postpartum complications.

 3. Does a birth doula replace nursing staff?